-The capstone (formerly "Major Project") in psychology (as a registered course) is designed to be the culmination of experience of your work in the psychology major.
+The capstone (formerly "Major Project") in psychology (as a registered course) is designed to be the culmination of the experience of your work in the psychology major.

 Through your capstone course, you will:

 - Synthesize the knowledge you have gained about the discipline over your time as a psychology major

 - Network with psychology alumni for advice and professional connections and hear them speak about their varied professional career paths